Vancouver House, Liverpool

 Services Civil & Structural Engineering and Geotechnical & Environmental Site Investigation

-Vancouver House is a specialist thirty two bed care facility offering a high standard of nursing care and support for people with learning disabilities, who may also have been diagnosed with mental health issues or other complex needs such as sensory impairment or epilepsy.
+Vancouver House is a specialist 32 bed care facility offering a high standard of nursing care and support for people with learning disabilities, who may also have been diagnosed with mental health issues or other complex needs such as sensory impairment or epilepsy.
 The facility also has a designated unit for people who have incurred brain injuries.

 The outcome of the flood risk assessment was positive.
-This was due to the fact that the original streams in the area were open and over the last 40 years they have been enclosed in pipes.
-This has reduced the amount of free flowing water in the area and therefore the risk of flooding.
+This was due to the fact that the original streams in the area were open and over the last 40 years they had been enclosed in pipes.
+This has reduced the amount of free flowing water in the area and therefore lowered the risk of flooding.